Golden Globe Awards Fast Facts

 (CNN)Here is a look at the Golden Globe Awards, which are presented by the Hollywood Foreign Press Association.

-January 8, 2017 - The 74th Annual Golden Globe Awards are presented in Beverly Hills, California and telecast live on NBC with Jimmy Fallon as host .
+January 7, 2018 - The 75th Annual Golden Globes are presented in Beverly Hills, California, and air live on NBC with Seth Meyers as host.

-January 10, 2016 - The 73rd Annual Golden Globe Awards are presented in Beverly Hills, California, and are telecast live on NBC with Ricky Gervais as host.
+January 8, 2017 - The 74th Annual Golden Globes are presented in Beverly Hills, California, and air live on NBC with Jimmy Fallon as host.

 Other Facts: